dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1323: Moral education is crucial for personal growth.
+### T1323: Values like compassion and respect are essential for growth.

 |Support|
 |---|